Pakistan aims to tap into country’s treasure chest of gemstones and precious metals

 Highly rewarding initiative

-Speaking to Gulf News by phone, chairman of Pakistan Gemstone and Minerals Association (PGMA) Nasir Hussain termed the government’s initiative “highly rewarding” for the traders.
+Speaking to Gulf News, the chairman of Pakistan Gemstone and Minerals Association (PGMA) Nasir Hussain termed the government’s initiative “highly rewarding” for the traders.
 “If implemented, these reforms will bring a transformational change in the sector.
 It will be the first of its kind support by any government in this lucrative yet underutilized and neglected sector” Hussain said.

 PGMA vice-chairman Mohsin Raza says the most promising aspect is the value addition centres and services.
 “The gemstone found in Pakistan will be turned into a high valued finished product in Pakistan and not in a foreign country which will cut costs and maximize profit” for businessmen.